AlexanderEggers/autotarget/README.md

 }

 dependencies {
-   def autotarget_version = "0.14.1"
+   def autotarget_version = "0.16.0"

   //Bundles all artifacts for the library including some additional helper classes implementation "org.autotarget:autotarget-core:$autotarget_version"

   //Only for annotation classes
   implementation "org.autotarget:autotarget-annotation:$autotarget_version"
-  //Only for fragment helper class implementation "org.autotarget:autotarget-fragment:$autotarget_version"

   //requires autotarget-core to work kapt "org.autotarget:autotarget-processor:$autotarget_version" }
 ```

 How do I use AutoTarget?
-(Step-by-step introduction for 0.14.1)
+(Step-by-step introduction for 0.16.0)
 -------------------

 1. Add the annotations